mridulskumar/Design-and-Implementation-of-UART-in-FPGA/README.md

 ## 🙏 Acknowledgments

-We would like to express our gratitude to the following resources and projects that inspired and guided this implementation:
+I would like to express our gratitude to the following resources and projects that inspired and guided this implementation:

 ### Educational Resources
 - [Analog Devices - UART Communication Protocol](https://www.analog.com/en/resources/analog-dialogue/articles/uart-a-hardware-communication-protocol.html)